Ethereum breaks past $3,000 to quadruple in value in 2021 - Up News Info

 Article content

-SINGAPORE — Cryptocurrency ether broke past $3,000 on Monday to set a new record high in a dazzling rally that has outshone the bigger bitcoin, as investors bet that ether will be of ever greater use in a decentralized future financial system.
+LONDON — Cryptocurrency ether broke past $3,000 on Monday to set a new record high in a dazzling rally that has outshone the bigger bitcoin, with investors betting that ether will be of ever greater use in a decentralized future financial system.

-Ether, the token transacted on the ethereum blockchain, rose 3% on the Bitstamp exchange to $3,051.99 by lunchtime in Asia.
-It is up more than 300% for the year so far, easily outpacing a 95% rise in the more popular bitcoin.
+Ether, the token transacted on the ethereum blockchain, rose 3% on the Bitstamp exchange to $3,144.81 in morning deals in London.
+It is up 325% for the year so far, easily outpacing a 95% rise in the more popular bitcoin.

 In part, the big rally is a catch-up to late 2020 gains in bitcoin, said James Quinn, managing director at Q9 Capital, a Hong Kong cryptocurrency private wealth manager.